Cavmir Market Data · California · July 2026

 Reading California like a marketer

-These are permit-capped coastal and wine-country markets where a license is a scarce asset.
-Guests pay for setting and story — vineyard views, coastal drives — and the listings that name real places in real neighborhoods take the bookings.
+These are permit-capped coastal and wine-country markets where a license is a scarce, valuable asset.
+Guests are paying for setting and story — vineyard views, a coastal drive, a slow weekend two hours from the Bay Area — and the listings that name real places in real neighborhoods take the bookings.

 Questions